bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

     Description of an instance

 - Parallelism
-    This field determins the number of tasks that will process the streams.
+    This field determines the number of tasks that will process the streams.
 For load reduction and the enhancement of velocity Parallelism should be over 1.
 Value may be integer or `max` string.
 If `max`, then parallelism equals minimum count of partitions of streams (1 by default).
 For an input streaming instance it can not exceed the total number of back-ups (Backup count + Async-backup-count)

 - Options
     Json with options for module